 Dianna Murphy, Language Institute

-Readings will be selected by the group.
+Readings are being selected by the group.
 The facilitator will provide a list of possible readings in advance of the first meeting.
 Participants will be encouraged to share other readings or resources for the group to consider.

 Eight, 90-minute sessions (4 per semester) over the course of the academic year, with additional lectures and workshops (open to the broader UW-Madison community) sponsored by the Language Institute, Second Language Acquisition PhD Program, and other campus units.